snlpatel001213/snlpatel001213.github.io/blog-posts/_posts/2017-04-25-t-Distributed-Stochastic-Neighbor-Embedding-t-SNE-in-python.md

     <p align="center">Figure 2.
 MNIST data-set representation</p>

-   MNIST Digit data-set is already included in the sklearn package.
+   MNIST Digit data-set is already included in the sk-learn package.
 In MNIST data-set each digit is given in form of image of 8*8 pixels as shown in figure 2.
 MNIST data-set is in the form of a dictionary with two parts:

     1. digit['images'],  1797 images of size 8*8  pixel represented by floats